Not associated with any other directories

 Autism

-Social pressures can lead to anxiety and communication paralysis of not knowing what people want or how to communicate without judgement or misunderstanding.Growing up can be the most painful, wanting to act and be ourselves, but in a world which wants us to conform and be someone else.
-This can cause a separation from who we truly are and can lead to pretending (masking) to be someone else to try and fit in.
-Through counselling with an Autistic counsellor who has lived experience, we will explore all the ways you have learned to become someone else.
-How judgements and expectations have changed who you are, and we will work towards self-awareness and acceptance of your differences and aim to celebrate them for the individual that you are.
+Social pressures can lead to anxiety and communication paralysis due to not knowing what people want, or how to express our wants and needs without judgment or misunderstanding.
+Growing up can be the most painful, wishing to act and be ourselves, but in a world which wants us to conform and be someone else.
+This can cause a separation from who we truly are and can lead to pretending (masking) to be someone else to try to fit in.
+By seeing a counsellor of the same neurotype, and who has lived experience, it can be easier to explore how you have learned to become someone else, and how judgements and expectations have changed you.
+We will work towards self-awareness and acceptance of your differences and aim to celebrate them for the individual that you are.

 A comprehensive Autism resource which includes a range of tests: including assessing camouflaging (masking), and repetitive behaviours, can be found here: Embrace Autism | The ultimate autism resource (embrace-autism.com).